 - Watering: Continue slow, deep, and less frequent watering of established trees and shrubs.
 Most established trees and shrubs will need irrigation every 3 to 4 weeks.

 - Cold Weather: Continue to cover frost sensitive plants with frost cloth on evenings when we have frost warnings.
 Remain vigilant about covering over the next two months, as the traditional last date for frost is March 15. (and we’ve had snow in mid April)

-- Lawns: Keep your winter lawn looking beautiful with regular applications of Four Seasons Lawn Food.
+- Lawns: Keep your winter lawn looking beautiful with regular applications of Hi-Yield Lawn Fertilizer.

-- Weeds: Begin to control next year’s weeds with applications of Amaze preemergent granules.
+- Weeds: Begin to control next year’s weeds with applications of Weed Impede preemergent by Monterey.
 Consult one of our Garden Wizards for more information.

 - Citrus and Stone Fruits: Apply season long Fruit, Citrus & Vegetable Insect Control by Bayer Advanced.
 Kills insects such as thrip and prevents new infestations.

-- Plant cool weather annuals such as pansies, violas, snapdragons, geraniums, gerbera daisies, ranunculus, and petunias.
+- Plant cool weather flowers such as pansies, violas, snapdragons, geraniums, gerbera daisies, dianthus and petunias.

 - Feed established citrus with El Toro Citrus Food or Down to Earth Organic Citrus Fertilizer.